wharton/wagtailgridder/README.md

 # Wagtail Gridder

 Wagtail Gridder is a Bootstrap 4 enabled layout for the Wagtail CMS.
-Grid Items are created within categories, and displayed on a Grid Index Page.
+Grid Items are created within categories and displayed on a Grid Index Page.
 The JavaScript libraries Gridder and MixItUp are included.

 # Requirements